ilc-opensource/io-js/README.md

 Remotely call iot-io built-in Arduino like functions and user-defined functions.
 The function call will be translated to a JSON-RPC request and the iot-io-server will receive the request then call iot-io library natively.

-The target execution environment is companion devices including phone/tablet/pc/etc. This library runs in Nodejs or Browser.
+The target execution environment is companion devices including phone/tablet/pc/etc. This library can run in Nodejs or browser.

 ### iot-io-server

-A RPC server.
-It can expose iot-io APIs and user defined functions to remote companion devices.
+A [JSON-RPC]( http://json-rpc.org/) server can expose iot-io¡¯s APIs and even user defined functions to remote companion devices.

-Basiclly the target execution environment is IOT device.
+Basically its target execution environment is IOT device.

 ### autogen

-A Python tool is used to generate the main skeleton of iot-io/iot-io-companion/iot-io-server.
-If user want to add more C/C++ functions to these software stack he can use it to read standard .h files then the new iot-io/iot-io-companion/iot-io-server will be generated.
+It is a Python tool.
+Its input is standard C header file and its output is the main skeleton of iot-io/iot-io-companion/iot-io-server.
+When user wants to add C/C++ functions as new interfaces to io-js software stack he doesn¡¯t need to learn any C to JS binding.
+This tool can help this javascript library adapt to the changes of C/C++ library.

 ## Prebuild

-If you only want to build some components, please go to the corresponding directory and read the README.
+If you only want to build some of components, please go to the corresponding directory and read the README.
+Below instruction is about how to build the whole software stack.

 * Please follow the document [Intel Galileo Getting Started](https://communities.intel.com/docs/DOC-22796) to install Yocto on Galileo and boot your board from a SD card

+* Because SD card image doesn¡¯t contain development tools such as gcc, g++ etc, then we have to do cross build.
+Then please prepare a Linux machine and install below tools.

 * Install node-gyp
 ```shell